Purchase Links

 Open-source Arduino

-Download software here:
+Arduino IDE Download software here:

 https://www.arduino.cc/en/Main/Software?setlang=en

-7 zip is a free zip
+7-Zip is a free utility

-utility that unzips zip files
+that unzips zip files

-Download 7zip here for free
+7-Zip logo Download 7-Zip here for free:

 https://www.7-zip.org/

-2. Code Acquisition: Download the provided sample code for Lesson 3 from here.
-Extract the contents and you will get a v3car-lesson3.ino in the folder v3car-lesson3.
+2. Download the Sample Code: Download the sample code for Lesson 3 here.
+Extract the archive to get the file v3car-lesson3.ino inside the folder v3car-lesson3.
+Open the sketch in the Arduino IDE.

-3. Board and Port Selection: Connect the OSOYOO Basic Board (compatible with Arduino UNO) to your computer via a USB cable(Crucially, ensure the robot car’s power switch is OFF and the battery is disconnected before connect the board to your PC).
-Launch the Arduino IDE.
-Navigate to Tools > Board and select Arduino Uno.
-Then, go to Tools > Port and select the appropriate serial port.
-If unsure, check your operating system’s device manager for the assigned port.
+3. Board and Port Selection: Connect the OSOYOO Basic Board (compatible with Arduino UNO) to your computer via a USB cable (Important: make sure the robot car’s power switch is OFF and the battery is disconnected before connecting the board to your PC).
+Launch the Arduino IDE, go to Tools > Board and select Arduino Uno, then go to Tools > Port and select the correct serial port.
+If you are unsure which port to use, check your operating system’s device manager.

-4. Code Upload: Open the v3car-lesson3.ino sketch in the Arduino IDE.
-Click the “Upload” button (right arrow icon) to compile and transfer the sketch to OSOYOO Basic Board.
+4. Upload the Code: Click the “Upload” button (right arrow icon) to compile and transfer the sketch to the OSOYOO Basic Board.

 6Sensor Calibration